eclipse/paho.mqtt.rust/README.md

 ### Minimum Supported Rust Version (MSRV)

-**v1.54.0**
+**v1.63.0**

-This package uses async/await and thus requires an Edition 2018 compiler or newer.
-Although it may build and work with slightly older versions of the compiler than v1.54, this is the oldest version being tested and maintained by the developers.
+This package uses Rust Edition 2021, requiring an MSRV of 1.63.0.
+Although it may build and work with slightly older versions of the compiler, this is the oldest version being tested and maintained by the developers.

 ## Developing the Crate